 • providing centerline and edge-line rumble strips

-This proposed project will improve this section of Route 220 as a two-lane road and is intended to reduce the severity and number of crashes.
+This project was designed to improve this section of Route 220 as a two-lane road and was intended to reduce the severity and number of crashes.

 This project improved a portion of Route 220 as a two-lane road in an effort to reduce the severity and number of crashes between Iron Gate and the James River Bridge near Eagle Rock by improving alignment, widening shoulders, lanes and center lane width, improving intersections, adding turn lanes and passing opportunities and providing centerline and edge-line rumble strips and raised centerline pavement markers.